-WASHINGTON – The Internal Revenue Service today announced that interest rates for the calendar quarter beginning July 1, 2010, will remain the same.
+WASHINGTON — The Internal Revenue Service today announced that interest rates for the calendar quarter beginning July 1, 2011, will remain the same as in the previous quarter.
 The rates will be:

 - four (4) percent for overpayments [three (3) percent in the case of a corporation];

 - six (6) percent for large corporate underpayments; and

 - one and one-half (1.5) percent for the portion of a corporate overpayment exceeding $10,000.

 Under the Internal Revenue Code, the rate of interest is determined on a quarterly basis.
 For taxpayers other than corporations, the overpayment and underpayment rate is the federal short-term rate plus 3 percentage points.
 Generally, in the case of a corporation, the underpayment rate is the federal short-term rate plus 3 percentage points and the overpayment rate is the federal short-term rate plus 2 percentage points.

 The rate for large corporate underpayments is the federal short-term rate plus 5 percentage points.
 The rate on the portion of a corporate overpayment of tax exceeding $10,000 for a taxable period is the federal short-term rate plus one-half (0.5) of a percentage point.

 The interest rates announced today are computed from the federal short-term rate during April 2011 to take effect May 1, 2011, based on daily compounding.